yakuza8/bayesian-inference/README.md

 Bayesian network structure that keeps `Directed Acyclic Graph` inside and encapsulates `NetworkNode` instances The structure has an instance of [NetworkX](https://github.com/networkx/networkx) DiGraph.
 Network can be created with initial node list.
 Also, one can add and remove node to the network at runtime.
 From probability perspective, one can query exact inference of probability from Bayesian network.
+Also, one can control independence property of nodes in the graph with `is_independent` method of `BayesianNetwork`. `D-separation principle` is applied for deciding whether the nodes are independent or not where additionally one can provide evidence variable list for checking the independence property while verification of conditional independence.

 ```python
 >>> # Network initiated above